Hotz99/linux_kernel_module/readme.md

 # Getting started

 1. Run `install.sh` once.
-    1.1.
-The module's `register_chrdev()` dynamically generates a major number for the device file.
+    - The module's `register_chrdev()` dynamically generates a major number for the device file.
 The major number is printed to the kernel log when the module is loaded.
-    1.2.
-Read the used number from the kernel log and adjust `MAJOR_NUMBER` in `install.sh` to match.
+    - Read the used number from the kernel log and adjust `MAJOR_NUMBER` in `install.sh` to match.
 2. Run `install.sh` again with the correct major number.
 3. Run `src/main.rs`

 ## IOCTL Communication Workflow
-    Device File:
+### Device File
     1. communication endpoint where IOCTL commands are sent and received (not buffered)
     2. interface between the user space and kernel space
     3. buffers data between the user space and kernel space i.e. read and written data to and from the kernel module

-    User Mode (UM) program:
+### User Mode (UM) program
     1. gets a file descriptor (fd) of the device file in `/dev/`
     2. uses the ioctl system call on the fd to send commands to the kernel module

-    Kernel Module (KM):
+### Kernel Module (KM):
     1. implements an unlocked_ioctl function (or compat_ioctl for compatibility commands) that is called when an ioctl request is made from user space
     2. reads the IOCTL command directly and processes it accordingly

 ## Kernel Module Features